Digiteum Talks: Building a Large SaaS Platform for a Barcelona-based Startup

 And you manage to keep it up working with a distributed team?

-The core team is in Barcelona, and we have people working from Poland and other countries too.
+The core team is in Barcelona, and we have people working and providing SaaS development services from Poland and other countries too.
 For example, our support team is in the Philippines, which is great because we cover more time zones and have people on the project around the clock.